mlcommons/inference/v0.5/classification_and_detection/README.md

 We are thinking to provide a c++ implementation with identical functionality in the near future.

 ## Tools for preparing datasets and validating accuracy
 The reference implementation includes all required pre-processing of datasets.
 It also includes a ```--accuracy``` option to validate accuracy as required by mlperf.
 If you are not using the reference implementation, a few scripts will help:
 - a tool to prepare the coco dataset is [here](../tools/upscale_coco)
 - a tool to prepare the imagenet dataset is ```comming soon```
 - for image_classification benchmarks the tool to report accuracy based on data logged by loadgen is [here](tools/accuracy-imagenet.py)
-- for object detection benchmarks the tool to report accuracy based on data logged by loadgen is ```comming soon```
+- for object detection benchmarks the tool to report accuracy based on data logged by loadgen is [here](tools/accuracy-coco.py)

 ## Datasets